Information bounds production in replicator systems: Results

-Only the third KL term in~\eqref{eq:C} depends on the initial distribution $q$, and it reaches its minimum value of zero when the strategy $q_{R\vert Y}$ matches the conditional distribution $\pi_{R\vert Y}$.
+Only the third KL term in Eq.~\eqref{eq:C} depends on the initial distribution $q$, and it reaches its minimum value of zero when the strategy $q_{R\vert Y}$ matches the conditional distribution $\pi_{R\vert Y}$.
 Thus, $\pi_{R\vert Y}$ represents the optimal strategy that maximizes productivity.
 However, in a setting where $q$ can only be manipulated by a limited set of control parameters, the optimal strategy $\pi$ is not always achievable.
-In Sec.~\ref{sec:photocat}, we provide a concrete example in which the optimal strategy $\pi$ is not achievable.
+In our Application to a real-world system, we provide an example in which the optimal strategy $\pi$ is not achievable in general.

-It is worth noting that the optimal strategy $\pi_{r,y}$~\eqref{eq:pi-s} weights each replicator by $p_{\e,y}$, the frequency of environments and preparations that favor that replicator.
+We note that the optimal strategy $\pi_{r,y}$ in Eq.~\eqref{eq:pi-s} has a contribution from $p_{\e,y}$, the frequency of environments and preparations.
 This recalls the {\em proportional betting} strategy, known to be optimal in Kelly's operational approach to information theory~\cite{kelly1956new,cover1999elements}.
 However, we note that, in our setting, the optimal strategy is also biased towards replicators that are slower (smaller $\eta_{r(\e)}$) and/or undergo higher dilution rates (larger $\phi_{\e}$).
 This bias toward slower replicators may appear counterintuitive at first.
-To unpack this, observe that when a slow replicator begins with a low concentration in a favorable environment, it takes a longer time to catch up to the steady-state productivity than a fast replicator, and thus it incurs a bigger loss of productivity (the `gap' shown in Fig.~\ref{fig:basics}).
+To unpack this, observe that when a slow replicator begins with a low concentration in a favorable environment, it takes a longer time to catch up to the steady-state productivity than a fast replicator, and thus it incurs a bigger loss of productivity (the gap shown in Fig.~\ref{fig:basics}).
 Therefore, to avoid incurring this loss when presented with environments which favor slow replicators, the optimal strategy gives these replicators a `head start'.

-\subsection{Information-theoretic productivity bounds}
+\subsubsection{Information-theoretic productivity bounds}

 We may derive two useful bounds on the average productivity.
 First, from the nonnegativity of KL divergence, we have the inequality

 This bound is achieved by the optimal strategy, therefore Eq.~\eqref{eq:second-main-result} can be understood as the unavoidable cost of uncertainty due to environmental fluctuations.
 Furthermore, since $H_{\pi}(R)-I_{\pi}(R;Y)=H_{\pi}(R\vert Y)\ge 0$, we can also derive the weaker inequality